-To define distinct claims (re)insurers commonly use windows of 72 hours for storms (Δt = 3 days) or 21 days for 136 137 floods called 'hours clauses' (e.g., Mitchell-Wallace et al., 2017; PERILS, 2023), which insurers will position to 138 encompass the maximum loss possible.
-More widely, an observer (e.g. an emergency response manager) might 139 say "It started with the storm on Tuesday, and ended after the last heavy rain on Sunday".
-To study individual 140 weather phenomena (e.g. distinct storm) a buffer such as $\pm 24h$ might be used (e.g., Manning et al., 2024; 141 Martius et al., 2016), but it is less clear how to proceed for an episode containing storms over a longer period 142 (e.g. 14-days), and non-overlapping windows or block maxima (e.g., Bloomfield et al., 2023; Zscheischler et al., 143 2021) may chop a storm in half.
-The proposed dynamic time windows for episodes (ε) uses the weather 144 events (E) themselves to define the evident start and end of the adverse conditions.
-As such, dwECA is 145 intended to align with stakeholder definitions and experience, with insurers providing a motivation to focus on 146 time windows (Δt) of 3 and 21 days.
-The work has real-world relevance as even in insurance, where natural 147 hazard risk modelling is quite mature (e.g., Mitchell-Wallace et al., 2017), because flooding and extreme wind 148 models of NW Europe are still independently derived, namely based on uncorrelated underlying climate 149 simulations (Dixon et al., 2017; Hillier et al., 2024).
+To define distinct claims (re)insurers commonly use windows of 72 hours for storms ($\Delta t = 3$ days) or 21 days for floods (so-called 'hours clauses' e.g., Mitchell-Wallace et al., 2017; PERILS, 2023), which insurers will position to encompass the maximum loss possible.
+More widely, key impacts are typically documented (e.g. by an emergency response manager) with a day-to-day description e.g. "It started with the storm on Tuesday, and ended after the last heavy rain on Sunday".
+As such, our proposal of dynamic time windows for episodes (ε) uses the weather events (E) themselves to define the evident start and end of the adverse conditions, as an interested observer might.
+To study individual weather phenomena (e.g. distinct storm) a buffer approach has been used, such as $\pm 24h$ (i.e., Manning et al., 2024; Martius et al., 2016) to give a 3-day symmetrical window.
+However, it is less straightforward to appropriately capture an episode containing a cluster of storms over a longer period such as 14-days (e.g., Vitolo et al., 2009), and non-overlapping windows or block maxima (e.g., Bloomfield et al., 2023; Zscheischler et al., 2021) may chop a storm in half.
+Also, time-to-peak modelling of hydrographs indicates that riverine responses to precipitation in GB are ≤40 h (De Luca et al., 2017), giving a lag after a storm that should be accounted for.
+So, as well as aligning with timescales associated with storms, our analysis is designed to align with stakeholder definitions and experience, with insurers providing a specific motivation to focus on time windows (Δt) of 3 and 21 days.
+The work has real-world relevance as even in insurance, where natural hazard risk modelling is quite mature (e.g., Mitchell-Wallace et al., 2017) because flooding and extreme wind models of NW Europe are still independently derived; they are based on different underlying climate simulations (Dixon et al., 2017; Hillier et al., 2024), with potentially significant underestimates of financial losses (Hillier et al 2023, 2024).

-Using the idea of framing multi-hazard risk environments as an in-depth or user focussed case study to cut through complexity (Hillier and Van Meeteren, 2024; Ward et al., 2022) the work is framed by the insurance sector, yet results are more widely applicable.
-There are four main research questions:
+Using the idea of framing multi-hazard risk environments as an in-depth or user focussed case study to cut through complexity (Hillier and Van Meeteren, 2024; Ward et al., 2022) the present work is framed by the insurance sector, yet results are more widely applicable across society, answering four main research questions:

-- 154 - Do the most severe extreme winds and flows tend to co-occur or not?
-Namely, are they asymptotically dependent? - 157 2.
-How does strength of co-occurrence vary with the time-window (Δt) used to group events into 158 episodes? - Can a relatively simply derived metric of jet position be a functional, readily applied tool to distinguish jet states characteristic of co-occurrence? - 4.
-How do future changes in the North Atlantic jet stream influence co-occurrence in simulations of thefuture? - 163 analysed.
+- 1. To what extent do the most severe extreme winds and flows tend to co-occur?
+Particularly, asymptotic dependence is considered. - 2.
+How does strength of co-occurrence vary with the time-window (Δt) used to group events into episodes? - 3.
+How effectively might relatively simple metrics of jet position and strength be used in a functional, readily applied tool to distinguish jet states characteristic of co-occurrence?

+4. How do future changes in the North Atlantic jet stream influence co-occurrence in climate model simulations of the future?

+2. Data & Methods

+The workflow in Fig. 2 is used to produce individual events for wind (E_W) and flood (E_F) with timestamps from the same underlying climate model, namely the UKCP18 12 km, RCP8.5 perturbed parameter ensemble, hereafter UKCP18r.
+Then, from these ensemble members, multi-hazard episodes (ε) are created and analysed.
 All metrics are calculated during extended winter (October-March) and nationally aggregated.
-Threshold values are defined at percentiles derived from the present-day climate simulations, then are applied to future climate to understand potential changes.
+Thresholds are defined from the present-day climate simulations, with values of event severity metrics assigned in absolute terms based on each percentile used, with these 1981-1999 absolute values then applied to future climate to understand potential changes.

-164 2.
-Data & Methods

-- 165 - 166 The workflow in Fig. 2 is used to produce individual events for wind (E_W) and flood (E_F) with timestamps from 167 the same underlying climate model (i.e. UKCP18).
-Then, from these, multi-hazard episodes (ε) are created and